BonavistaRC/BonavistaRC.github.io/faq.markdown

 It is $500/homeowner it is approximately a 50/50 split between:
 * Legal fees (legal, paralegal, land title fees, community meetings, signings)
-* Defence fund (held in trust) for potential challenges by developers
+* Defense fund (held in trust) for potential challenges by developers

-The exact split is dependant on each homeowners specific situation.
+The exact split is dependent on each homeowners specific situation.

 ###### **Q: How do I add the Restrictive Covenant?** {#rcsign}